jstrand/presto/README.md

 # presto
-File based server for hassle free prototype webapp persistence
+File based server for hassle free prototype webapp persistence.

+# Configuration
+Change the values in config.py.
+To use Google Sign In a client ID must be provided.

 # Running
 python3 main.py